artefactual/archivematica-docs/admin-manual/installation/installation.rst

 .. note::

-   The storage service will be avaliable at http://<ip>:8001
+   The storage service will be available at http://<ip>:8001

 5. Installing Archivematica Dashboard and MCP Server